 “I hope readers will see how many and various are the young poets in the U.S. They come from the full range of socio-economic backgrounds, have various racial identities and ethnic backgrounds, display the full range of human interests and concerns, and push at poetry’s limits on all side”’.

-He concluded, “I would like to thank Dana Gioia, the Chairman of the NEA for his commitment to this project, as a legacy of the ‘Rediscover Northern Ireland”’ Smithsonian programme in 2007.
+He concluded, “I would like to thank Dana Gioia, the Chairman of the NE, for his commitment to this project, as a legacy of the ‘Rediscover Northern Ireland’ Smithsonian programme in 2007.
 Much credit also must go to Chris Agee, editor of Irish Pages and ‘The New North’ anthology.
-The Arts Council looks forward to welcoming Harvey Hix; Jon Peede, and Natasha Tretheway to Belfast and thank them for their involvement in this work.”
+The Arts Council were delighted to welcoming Harvey Hix; Jon Peede, and Natasha Tretheway to Belfast and thank them for their involvement in this work.”